Azzraya/Nexus/PRIVACY_POLICY.md

 - Use data for bot functionality and security features
 - Store data securely on our servers

-## Threat Intelligence Network (Cross-Server Data Sharing)
+## Threat Intelligence Network (Cross-Server Data Sharing) - OPT-IN

-**IMPORTANT:** Our Threat Intelligence Network is a security feature that **automatically shares threat data across ALL servers using Nexus Bot**.
-By using Nexus Bot, server owners consent to participating in this network.
+**IMPORTANT:** Our Threat Intelligence Network is a security feature that can **share threat data across servers using Nexus Bot**.
+This feature is **ENABLED BY DEFAULT** but can be **disabled per server** via server configuration.

+**By default, threat intelligence is shared across servers for enhanced security.
+Server owners can disable this feature if they prefer server-specific threat detection only.**

 ### What Data is Shared Across Servers: